openvinotoolkit/openvino/README.md

 This toolkit allows developers to deploy pre-trained deep learning models through a high-level C++ Inference Engine API integrated with application logic.

-This open source version includes several components: namely [Model Optimizer], [nGraph] and [Inference Engine], as well as CPU, GPU, MYRIAD, multi device and heterogeneous plugins to accelerate deep learning inferencing on Intel® CPUs and Intel® Processor Graphics.
+This open-source version includes several components: namely [Model Optimizer], [nGraph] and [Inference Engine], as well as CPU, GPU, MYRIAD, multi device and heterogeneous plugins to accelerate deep learning inferencing on Intel® CPUs and Intel® Processor Graphics.
 It supports pre-trained models from the [Open Model Zoo], along with 100+ open source and public models in popular formats such as Caffe\*, TensorFlow\*,